genny-project/alyson-v7/docs/CREATING_LAYOUT_WALKTHROUGH.md

 ***

-### 3. Add a Link between the Root Frame and the Main Frame
+### Step 3 - Add a Link between the Root Frame and the Main Frame
 To add Main Frame into the React tree, we need to resend the Root Frame Base Entity with a **Link**.

 #### Base Entity Message